Making A Cow Horse Turn

 1. You've got to stop before you turn.

-pen parallel to the cow and suddenly the cow switches directions, your horse must first stop before doing anything else.
-If you fail to
+parallel to the cow and suddenly the cow switches directions, your horse must first stop before doing anything else.
+If you fail to stop,

-stop, your horse will make a big swinging turn with his whole body like a motorboat out on the lake.
-Your horse will not be using his
+your horse will make a big swinging turn with his whole body like a motorboat out on the lake.
+Your horse will not be using his hind end

-hind end and will no doubt be late when coming back to the cow.
-At this point, the rider is actually pointed towards the cows’ rear
+and will no doubt be late when coming back to the cow.
+At this point, the rider is actually pointed towards the cows’ rear end and is

-body correctly.
+correctly.
 It's been my experience that Saturday morning at the local team penning is not the ideal place to teach this maneuver!
+Trainers

 2. Draw back.